How To Talk To Your Child About The Coronavirus

 The more you involve your child in planning and preparedness, the more she will feel in control.
 Ned Johnson, co-author of The Self-Driven Child, in an exclusive conversation with ParentCircle, says, “Doing things to increase our sense of control can be a source of future resilience.”

-You can also use this opportunity to inculcate good habits in your child - habits such as washing hands with soap before meals or after playing outside, eating healthy and getting good sleep.
+You can also use this opportunity to inculcate good habits in your child - habits such as washing hands with soap before meals or after playing, eating healthy and getting good sleep.

 8. Keep your messages positive

 Talk about all the efforts being made in your city or country to keep people safe and healthy.
-Reassure your child that organisations and individuals are involved in developing vaccines and medication to contain the virus, that the hospitals are prepared to treat people who fall sick, and everyone the world over is working together to look after each other.
-Give examples of success stories, such as the recent cases in Kerala that are now on their way to recovery, due to an early action plan, dedicated teamwork, and political determination.
+Reassure your child that organizations and individuals are involved in vaccinating as many people as possible and country-wide everyone is working together to look after each other.
+Give examples of success stories.

-If your child is unable to visit their grandparent because they’re sick, or if you decide to keep away from Holi celebrations with others, you can explain that these decisions are a part of their social responsibility to protect others and be a good community member.
+If your child is unable to visit their grandparent because they’re sick, or if you’re not stepping outdoors, you can explain that these decisions are a part of their social responsibility to protect others and be a good community member.

 Additionally, you can help your child reach out to his grandparent: